-Once that show wrapped, she continued working in long-form as the show producer for Michelle Malkin Investigates, a 45-minute online news magazine program.
-She is in charge of research, field producing, and post producing each episode that investigates various topics from wrongful convictions to the collapsing commercial fishing industry to datamining youth.
+Once that show wrapped, she continued working in long-form video producing, a 45-minute online news magazine program.
+She was in charge of research, field producing and post-producing each episode that investigated various topics from wrongful convictions to the collapsing commercial fishing industry to data mining youth.

 In 2014 she moved back to Washington, DC, where she began her own video production company.
-Elizabeth recently traveled to Uganda for a project documenting the building of schools in rural areas.
+Elizabeth has worked across the country and even traveled as far as Uganda for a project documenting the building of schools in rural areas.

-In her spare time Elizabeth enjoys travelling and has turned that passion into a successful travel website and YouTube channel.
+In her spare time, Elizabeth enjoys traveling and has turned that passion into a successful travel website and YouTube channel.
 She has also enjoys soccer, which she has coached and played soccer since her youth.